Acts of Paul

 The Acts of Paul is one of the major works and earliest pseudepigraphal series from the New Testament apocrypha also known as Apocryphal Acts.
 This work is part of a body of literature either about or purporting to be written by Paul the Apostle, including letters, narratives, prayers, and apocalypses.
 An approximate date given to the Acts of Paul is 100-160 AD.
-The Acts of Paul were first mentioned by Tertullian, who deemed the work to be heretical because it encouraged women to preach and baptize.
-The Acts of Paul were considered orthodox by Hippolytus of Rome but were eventually regarded as heretical when the Manichaeans started using the texts.
+The Acts of Paul were first mentioned by Tertullian, who deemed the work to be heretical.
+He mentioned that the writings "wrongly go under Paul's name" and was "augmenting Paul's fame from his own store".
+Eusebius wrote that, unlike other writings which were classified as antilegomena in some instances, the Acts of Paul were always classified among the disputed.
+The Acts of Paul may have been considered orthodox by Hippolytus of Rome but were eventually regarded as heretical when the Manichaeans started using the texts.
 The author of the Acts of Paul is unknown, but probably came from a Christian community in Asia Minor that revered Paul.
 The work does not use the canonical Acts of the Apostles as a source; instead it relies on oral traditions of Paul's missionary work.
 The text is primarily known from Greek manuscripts.
 The discovery of a Coptic language version of the text demonstrated that the text was composed of: